nikita-fuchs/tokenbridge/README.md

 This is the manual token bridge.
-It has a multi-signature smart contract.
+It has a token contract with a multi-signature feature.
 It requires two out of three admins to perform the same transaction (recipient, amount) after each other to mint tokens to some recipient.
 For that, the front-end is to be used.

 ## Run locally